 Deep-fry the pieces in the sunflower oil on medium heat, about 375°F, until golden brown.

-Remove the donuts with a slotted spoon to a waiting paper towel-lined baking tray.
+Remove the doughnuts with a slotted spoon to a waiting paper towel-lined baking tray.

 Enjoy these with bharazi or on their own.